ELIXIR-IIB-training/website/_posts/2019-05-07-SingleCell-Pozzuoli.md

-Transfer between hotels and the course venue will be available for free.

 ## Selection criteria
-The requirement for this course is an advanced knowledge on RNA-sequencing.
-Participants will be selected based on a solid background in RNA sequencing theory and practice.
-Applicants with a dataset ready to be analyzed in their own research project will be given priority.
+The requirement for this course is knowledge of RNA-sequencing theory and practice.
+Participants will be selected based on a solid background in RNA sequencing.
+Applicants already working on a research project that involves single-cell sequencing will be given priority.
 <br>
 <br>